ibpsa/project1-boptest-gym/README.md

 ## Parallel-Start (running BOPTEST locally)

-To facilitate the training and testing process, we provide scripts that automates the deployment of multiple BOPTEST instances using Docker Compose.
+To facilitate the training and testing process, we provide scripts that automate the deployment of multiple BOPTEST instances using Docker Compose and then train the BOPTEST-gym environment in parallel.
 The deployment dynamically checks for available ports, generates a Docker Compose YAML file, and takes care of naming conflicts to ensure smooth deployment.

 ### Usage

 1. Specify the BOPTEST root directory either by passing it as a command-line argument or by defining the `boptest_root` variable at the beginning of the script `generateDockerComposeYml.py`.
 The script prioritizes the command-line argument if provided.
+Users are allowed to change the Start Port number and Total Services as needed.

 Example using command-line argument: